 The second method to remove a seized oil filter is to drill a hole near the very top of the oil filter and use a thick screwdriver to turn the filter off.
 Now a word of warning doing drill too close to the base of the filter near the motorcycle as you could drill into the oil filter connection pipe.

-Other common issues are leaking oil filters at the seal but all you need to do is give it a 1/8 clockwise turn to tighten up the filter some more.
+Another common issue is leaking oil filters at the seal but all you need to do is give it a 1/8 clockwise turn to tighten up the filter some more.

 Coolant in your Oil